wo-r/Chatbot/readme.md

 ### Why I made this?
-I created this because I wanted a go at this chatbot stuff that has gotten popular based off chatgpt and other chatbots that have gotten somewhere, altho with very advance deep learning and not just plain javascript.
+I wanted to recreate a chatbot based off ChatGPT without all the fancy stuff, which means this is a hard coded javascript chat bot.
+It only answers specific questions, but can detect varied versions of those questions, like for greetings, you could say Hello, Hey, Hi, Heya, Heyo and get a gretting response, but saying Hola would cause it to not work.

 ### Possible questions the bot can answer

-* What is NumberxNumber
+* ~~Can you solve NumxNum~~ (I guess I didn't finish this)
-* Can you write a hello word function in javascript?
+* can you write a hello word function in javascript?
+(Case sensitive)
 * Hello
-* Can you generate an image?
+* can you generate an image?
+(Case sensitive)